fabrizionastri/VSCode-Project-Structure-Plus/README.md

 - Generates a txt file with the folder/file structure tree and full file contents of your project.
 - Option to exclude certain files and folders based on patterns found in the `.project_structure_ignore` file and/or in the `.gitignore` file
+- Option to only include file content for files and folders based on patterns found in the `.project_structure_filter` file
 - Customize the folder where the configuration and output files are located (`docs` by default)

 ## Usage